Board of Directors

 The INRIX Board of Directors is a governing board with a diverse group of directors representing a variety of related industries.
 The board members offer business council and expertise in Engineering, Software Technology, Wireless Internet, Automotive and more.

 Bryan Mistele (INRIX), Chairman

-Prior to INRIX, Bryan was an executive at Microsoft, responsible for successfully building and managing four businesses within the company, including Microsoft’s Automotive, Mobile Services, Real Estate & Mortgage and Personal Finance/Investing business units.
-Prior to Microsoft, Bryan worked at the Ford Motor Company.
+Prior to INRIX, Mistele was an executive at Microsoft, responsible for successfully building and managing four businesses within the company, including Microsoft’s Automotive, Mobile Services, Real Estate and Personal Finance/Investing business units.
+Prior to Microsoft, Mistele worked at the Ford Motor Company.

-As a leader on technology and transportation issues, Bryan has served as a member of the Bipartisan Policy Center’s National Transportation Policy Project, and as a member of the United States Department of Transportation’s ITS Advisory Committee.
-Bryan currently serves on the board of the Discovery/Cascadia Institute, a leading think-tank on transportation issues in the Northwest; on the board of the Intelligent Transportation Society of America, the industry’s main trade group; and on the regional executive committee of Gen Next, a network of accomplished entrepreneurial leaders committed to taking on global challenges.
+As a leader on technology and transportation issues, Bryan has served as a member of the Bipartisan Policy Center’s National Transportation Policy Project, as a member of the United States Department of Transportation’s ITS Advisory Committee, and as a board member of the Intelligent Transportation Society of America.
+Bryan currently serves on the board of the Discovery Institute, a leading think-tank in the Pacific Northwest.

 Bryan holds a B.S. in computer engineering from the University of Michigan and an MBA from the Harvard Business School.